How Veterans Affairs hiring of substance abuse disorder workers could have gone smoother

 "They've hired across the spectrum in terms of what they need, but they're still hoping to fill some additional positions," Leigh Ann Searight said.

 Back in 2022, the Veterans Health Administration (VHA) launched a multiyear hiring initiative to expand veterans’ access to substance use disorder treatment.
 The agency’s inspector general recently reviewed that initiative to see if it was successful in improving VA’s ability to treat substance abuse.
-It found that things could have gone a little bitter.
+It found that things could have gone a little better.
 To find out more, the Federal Drive with Tom Temin welcomed back Leigh Ann Searight, Deputy Assistant Inspector General for VA OIG.

 Interview transcript: